-Figure 6: Example of Agile product completion status rolling up into EVM reporting at the Feature level.
+Figure 4-1: Example of Agile product completion status rolling up into EVM reporting at the Feature level.
 The Feature is planned to be developed over 3 Sprints, with percent complete at each Sprint calculated using the Feature's weighted Story values.
 The Agile Team is working on other Features not shown in this example; points indicate only part of their total workload.

-Figure 7 shows measures of Percent Complete (PC) at the Capability level which are derived from Percent Complete at the Feature level using PC from the Feature level in Figure 6.
-Individual Feature Completion (PC) will still be determined based on completed Stories (similar to Figure 6); now the Feature PC is used in roll-up reporting to the higher level item.
+Figure 4-2 shows measures of Percent Complete (PC) at the Capability level which are derived from Percent Complete at the Feature level using PC from the Feature level in Figure 4-1.
+Individual Feature Completion (PC) will still be determined based on completed Stories (like Figure 4-1); now the Feature PC is used in roll-up reporting to the higher-level item.
 One or more features are contained in a Work Package; therefore, the Epics/Capabilities, comprising Features, would logically align to CAs.